 El Paso Teachers Union reports multiple assaults on teachers

-EL PASO, Texas (KVIA) -- Ross Moore, the President of the American Federation of Teachers for El Paso, told ABC-7 that there have been reports of assaults on teachers and staff at five schools in the El Paso Independent School District so far this school year.
+EL PASO, Texas (KVIA)-- The President of the American Federation of Teachers for El Paso told ABC-7 that there have been reports of assaults on teachers and staff at five schools in EPISD so far this school year.

-Those include: Jefferson High School, Coronado High School, Irvin High School, Magoffin Middle School, and Moye Elementary School, according to Moore.
+Those include: Jefferson High School, Coronado High School, Irvin High School, Magoffin Middle School, and Moye Elementary School.

+Local AFT President Ross Moore said he was waiting on confirmation of three more.

-El Paso ISD released the following statement to ABC-7 in response to these reports:
+EPISD released the following statement to ABC-7 in response to these allegations:

 “El Paso ISD is aware of recent isolated incidents involving individual student behavior.
 We want to reassure our community that each situation is being addressed appropriately, with steps in place to ensure the safety and well-being of everyone on campus.
 Support is being provided to all those involved, and we remain committed to maintaining safe, inclusive, and supportive learning environments for all students and staff.”